engalisabry/trellsy/README.md

 ## Project Overview

-Trellsy is a powerful, extensible, and user-friendly project management tool designed to help teams organize tasks, collaborate, and achieve their goals efficiently.
-Inspired by Trello, Trellsy offers boards, lists, cards, user authentication, and real-time collaboration features.
+Ali-Trello is a powerful, extensible, and user-friendly project management tool designed to help teams organize tasks, collaborate, and achieve their goals efficiently.
+Inspired by Trello, this application offers boards, lists, cards, user authentication, organization management, and real-time collaboration features.
+It uses Supabase for backend functionality, including authentication and Row Level Security (RLS) for data protection.

 ## Features